 Rent some bikes and set out down the Shark Valley Trail

-While you’re at Shark Valley, consider exploring the park by bicycle.
+Consider exploring the park by bicycle with a Shark Valley bike rental.
 The Shark Valley trail is a 15 mile loop that is paved the entire way.
 Very little elevation change means it’s good for the whole family and should take between 2 to 3 hours to complete.
 Halfway through, you’ll arrive at the observation tower which offers up awesome panoramic views of Everglades National Park.

 Get the kids involved in a Junior Ranger Program